-It was created by nuns in the 1800′s in the city of Puebla to honor the Viceroy Agustin de Iturbide.
+It was created by nuns in the 1800′s in the city of Puebla to honor the Emperor Agustin de Iturbide.
 Every year there is a festival and competition for the best chile en nogada in that fair city that is also known for its delicious mole poblano and beautiful Talavera tiles and dinnerware.
 Many years ago I contacted the Walnut Board in California and suggested that they too hold a country-wide contest for the best chile en nogada.
 After going back and forth for weeks, they responded that walnuts could only be shipped across state lines once they had dried sufficiently so as to not become mouldy and, secondly, that they could only feature recipes that had a ridiculously low amount of fat.
 So they missed out on a great opportunity.
 After all, how many walnut specific savory recipes are there that lend themselves to something like this?

 Recipe: Chiles en Nogada

 l/2 cup unsalted butter or vegetable oil

 1 medium onion, finely dice2 garlic cloves, minced